2023–24 Minnesota Golden Gophers men's ice hockey season: Season

 While Minnesota had only lost a handful of players in the offseason, the top half of the defense had been completely removed.
-The Gophers were also having to contend with the loss of top prospect Logan Cooley who signed professionaly during the offseason.
+The Gophers were also having to contend with the loss of top prospect Logan Cooley who signed professionally during the offseason.
 The addition of two 1st-round draft picks was expected to offset some of the departures.
 The most stable part of the roster was in goal where Justen Close had returned for his fifth season.

 The Gophers needed overtime to take down St. Thomas, but the defense soon righted itself and Close posted consecutive shutouts to get the team the #1 ranking early in the season.
 A scoring lull at the end of October resulted in three consecutive losses for Minnesota but afterwards the team recovered.
 From the beginning of November until the end of the season, Minnesota lost only one every four or five games.
 While the remade defense was nearly as good as it had been the year before, the offense took the biggest dip with the Gophers scoring 30 fewer goals.
 That, however, did not mean that the Gophers couldn't score, just that the team wasn't about to dominate the competition as much as they had in '23.

 Minnesota's schedule was rife with ranked teams and that provided the team some leeway in their record.
 Even with 9 losses, the Gophers strength of schedule enabled the team to remain in the top-10 for most of the season.
 By the start of the postseason, Minnesota was 8th in the PairWise and guaranteed a spot in the NCAA tournament.
 Depending on their performance in the conference tournament, the team could receive anything from a 1st- to a 3rd-seed and they began their title chase against Penn State.
 The first game resulted in a win for the Gophers, while the team lost in the second game where Close saw 48 shots on goal, leading to a tie entering the third period.
 The Gophers won the game with just over a minute remaining in the game when Aaron Huglen tipped a Brody Lamb shot.